danysirota/Todos/README.md

 # Todos - Our first MEAN application.

-Chose the most simple things that will contain variant of ingredients:
+Chose the most simple project that will contain different ingredients of web application development:

 * user authentication (passport)
 * database (mongodb)